Return-to-work programs for employers

 Transitional return to work for workers who are temporarily disabled includes either:

-• Maintenance return to work – Changes to hours of work and/or work activities so the injured worker can keep working while they wait for treatment or surgery.
+• Maintenance return to work – Changes to hours of work and/or work activities so the worker can keep working while they wait for treatment or surgery.

 • Graduated return to work – Gradual increases in work hours or work activities to help disabled workers return to their pre-injury jobs.